A smokefree Trust for patients/visitors

 National guidance is telling us that vaping should not be treated in the same way as smoking so these products can be used on trust premises by both patients and staff although this should be outside following incidences of them setting off smoke alarms.

-Public Health England’s advice remains that vaping carries a small fraction of the risk of smoking.
-Using a nicotine-containing e-cigarette makes it much more likely someone will quit successfully than relying on willpower alone – three studies this year have found them twice as effective as NRT alone.
+Using nicotine-containing vapes makes it much more likely someone will quit successfully than relying on willpower alone – studies have found them twice as effective as nicotine replacement therapy alone.
 But it’s important to use UK-regulated e-liquids and never risk vaping home-made or illicit e-liquids or adding substances.

 Why quit smoking?